 Eligibility under loan modification programs can also adversely affect us by creating an incentive for borrowers who are able to make their mortgage payments to become delinquent in an attempt to obtain the benefits of a modification.
-New notices of delinquency are a factor that increases our incurred losses.
+New notices of delinquency increase our incurred losses.